lzim/teampsd/ees_workgroup/master_brochures/session_11_ees_brochure.md

 ## Objectives:

 1. Describe what your team has prioritized as decisions to implement in your clinic.

-2. Test your team's plan against your individual and shared, team vision.
+2. Test your team's plan against your individual and shared team vision.

-3. Apply your team's plan in clinical decisions.
+3. Apply your team's plan in clinical decisions using C.F.B.T. systems thinking.

 ## Pre-Test: No